clearloveu/LEO_Mobility_NS-3/README.md

 The third directory is helper/, which contains some scripts.
 Among them, analysisNs3TranceFile.py is used to analyze the trace file obtained from the running of test cases in scratch; generate_satellite_init_position.py is used to generate initial constellation data; the other three files are used to visualize the orbit of iridium, oneweb, startlink and other constellations.

-The fourth folder is nix-vector-routing/, it makes some modifications to nix vector routing to adapt to SWS algorithm, which can be ignored.
+The fourth folder is nix-vector-routing/, it makes some modifications to nix vector routing to adapt to SWS algorithm.

 ## use